 III.
 Materials and Supplies

 This category includes individual items with a value of less than \$5,000.
-Materials and supplies may be estimated as a single line item sum in a pre-proposal for applied research grants, but costs will be required to be justified to the maximum extent possible in any invited full proposal and in proposals for Continuation Grants and Travel and Workshop Grants.
+Materials and supplies costs should be justified to the maximum extent possible opposed to presented as a lump sum line item.

 IV.
 Travel